My Ultimate Tim Tam Brownies are irresistibly dense and fudgy like a perfect brownie should be, with an amazing crunchy top.

 You end up with the perfect, dense, decadent, crispy and crunchy topped brownie ever.
 Hence, the Ultimate Tim Tam Brownie.
 What’s more, you can make these with whichever flavour Tim Tams you like best – I’m definitely a Double Coat person.

 There are lots of varieties of Brownies but the most important tip I can give you is that they are better undercooked than overcooked.
 Check them before the time stated in the recipe and cook them to your liking.
-If you like them ultra fudgy and barely cooked I would only cook this particular recipe for around 18-20 minutes.
+If you like them ultra fudgy and barely cooked I would only cook these Tim Tam Brownies for around 18-20 minutes.
 The time stated in the recipe brings them to the dense and slightly fudgy stage but cooked through but everyones oven is different.
-It’s a great idea to invest in a thermometer that can stay inside your oven as, often, the inbuilt thermometers can be out, especially if it’s an older oven.
+It’s a great idea to invest in a thermometer that can stay inside your oven as, often, the inbuilt thermometers can be out of whack, especially if it’s an older oven.

 I hope you have a go at these Tim Tam Brownies, it’s an awesome new way to devour Tim Tams.
 And if you like Brownies, check out my Choc Chip Chocolate Fudge Brownies or Caramel Crown Chocolate Brownies.